james-cole2015/psychic-engine/README.md

 # psychic-engine

 This is a repo for terrform code that deploys two jenkins nodes as well as an auto scaling group and a load balancer to ensure that the worker nodes don't become overwhelmed.
+The code also contains an auto scaling group for the main jenkins node.